If you are searching for digital signage without a subscription, you are usually not trying to win an argument about billing models.

 If you are mostly showing web content that already exists, a lighter web-page signage workflow may be the better match.

-2. Whether on-device management is enough
+2. Whether an on-device digital signage player is enough

 Some buyers only need to set up the screen once, confirm it is working, and make occasional changes on the device itself.

 That is a very different need from a team that wants remote management for a fleet of displays.
+Screen Keep handles both, but specifically protects the ability to buy digital signage without a subscription if on-device is all you need:

 3. Refresh and scheduling controls